Double Emulsion Generation

-Whereas double emulsion is a promising method for many applications, technologies to make double emulsion such as batch methods are all suffering from various limitations such as poor size distribution, multiple-step process, and low reproducibility…
+Whereas double emulsion is a promising method for many applications, double emulsion production technologies such as batch methods are all suffering from various limitations such as poor size distribution, multiple-step process, and low reproducibility…

-In this application, we are going to present a robust capillary-based device that allows single-step production of double emulsion with a single device, the RayDrop developed and manufactured by Secoya.
+In this application, we are going to present our pack, a complete system for producing monodisperse double emulsions, with a robust capillary-based device that allows single-step production of double emulsion with a single device, the RayDrop developed and manufactured by Secoya.